helliun/perspectives/README.md

-# Perspectives: LM emotion graphing and semantic search built on Pandas
+# Perspectives: Pandas-based library for emotion graphing and semantic search with LMs

 ## Overview